aconcan/markdown-cv/index.md

 Relevant modules: Project management, C++, Data Acquisition, Computer Engineering I, Computer Engineering II, Engineering Design.
 Achieved a high 2:1 grade.
 Was elected ENTS officer for TCD Eng Soc.

 ## Experience
 ### Peblo
 `Feb 2023 - Nov 2023`
 **Head of Customer Success**

-* Compiled a document of quick win revenue increases.
-Document was adopted by leadership and used when remodelling sales process, product, and pricing.
+* Compiled a document of quick-win revenue increases in my first month of tenure.
+This document was adopted by leadership and used when remodelling sales process, product, and pricing.
 * Led pricing re-negotiations with all partners.
 Succeeded in increasing the average partner fee from 1.1% to 3.5%.
 * Wrote a script to pull daily inbound parter comms data from the Front API.
 Used this data to develop a partner scoring index that captured their cost to serve.
 Allowed us to focus support on more valuable users, and reduce our book of partners to only those who were in line with our unit economics.
 * Introduced bank account penny testing to the onboarding process, reducing initial onboarding failure by 40%.